This post may contain affiliate links. For more information, please read the full disclosure policy here.

 - The Hive does delicious kebabs.
 Like so delicious I still think about them!

 - Yes, the gelato at Massimo is worth the wait.
-Plus it’s super cheap ($2 AUD for two scoops).
+Plus, it’s super cheap ($2 AUD for two scoops).

-The final piece of my Sanur travel guide puzzle.
+This is the final piece of my Sanur travel guide puzzle.
 Let me answer all your burning questions!

 Is Sanur in Bali worth visiting?